mborzenkov/Algorithms-in-Java/docs/matrices/matrix-multiplication.md

 `C11=P5+P4-P2+P6 ; C12=P1+P2 ; C21=P3+P4 ; C22=P5+P1-P3-P7`

 ## Chain multiplication
 Matrix chain multiplication is optimization problem of finding the most efficient way to multiply matrices `A1 A2 ..
 An`.
-Algorithm for finding optimal chain given in the `MatrixChainMultiplication` package.
+Algorithm for finding optimal chain given in the `MatrixChainMultiplication` class.
 Optimal chain is presented as binary tree.
 Chain multiplication algorithm is multiplying matrices `A1 A2 ..
 An` in given order: for node computes `leftChild * rightChild`.

 ## Complexity